vipulkumbhar/AuE893_Autonomy_Science_and_Systems/catkin_ws/src/assignment4/README.md

 - Launch info:

-The commands that need to be executed in the terminal are as follows:
+The commands that need to be executed in the terminal for gazebo simulation are as follows:

 ```
 $ roslaunch assignment4 turtlebot3_wallfollowing.launch